ha7ak3/ControllerEmulator/README.md

 # ControllerEmulator
-An Xinput (Xbox 360) Controller emulator for linux.
+An Xinput (Xbox Series) Controller emulator for linux.
 (Keyboard only)

 ### Build